 So, let me share some recommendations on how to touch a person without waking them up in all common situations.

-Babies can spend up to 50% of their time asleep in the REM stage, so they’re pretty sensitive sleepers.
+Babies can spend up to 50% of their time asleep in the REM stage (2), so they’re pretty sensitive sleepers.
 That’s why you need to be extra careful when touching them.

 Because we all know what happens next.

-But don’t worry, keeping a baby asleep is easier than it might seem.
+But don’t worry, keeping a child asleep is easier than it might seem.

 Here’s what you need to do:

-- Check if she’s in the deep sleep stage.
+- Check if they are in a deep sleep stage.
 If any eye movement is absent and the baby’s breath is deep and slow, you may proceed.

 - Go slowly.
-If you need to check the temperature, gently touch her forehead and gradually increase the pressure.
+If you need to check the temperature, gently touch their forehead and gradually increase the pressure.
 Do not make sharp movements.
-If you need to transfer the baby to her crib, gently slide one hand under her head and place the other hand under her pelvis to lift her.
+If you need to transfer the baby to the crib, gently slide one hand under the head and place the other hand under the pelvis to lift the baby.

-- Learn to calm her down fast.
-If you feel like your baby is starting to wake up, you can rub her tummy until she’s asleep again.
-Or, if she has adopted the self-soothing skill, you can transfer her to the crib or wherever you need to, and let her calm down by herself.
+- Learn to calm the baby down fast.
+If you feel like your baby is starting to wake up, you can rub their tummy until they are asleep again.
+Or, if they have adopted the self-soothing skill, you can transfer the baby to the crib or wherever you need to, and let them calm down on their own.

 If you share a bed with a restless sleeper, you may have seen them migrate across the mattress and push you at the very edge of the bed.
 Or, you may be lucky to have a hugging lover by your side who might just smother you by entwining around your body.